This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 - Maple Syrup – A grade B or grade A works fine, just make sure it’s the real deal here not the fake pancake syrup kind.

-- Pecans – You want to roughly chop the pecans.
+- Pecan halves – You want to roughly chop the pecans.
+I recommend toasting the pecans first to bring out the flavor.

 - Salt